Faculty & Guest Artists

 Ms. Kiekenapp has extensive orchestral and chamber music experience.
 She has participated in the Aspen Music Festival, Bravo! chamber music program at the University of MN, and the National Orchestral Institute.
 As a member of the Niles String Quartet at the University of Kentucky, she attended the Audubon String Quartet seminar, participated as a semifinalist in the Fischoff International Chamber Music Competition, and was heard in live performance on the Woodsong Radio Hour.
 Ms. Kiekenapp served as principal cellist of the University Symphony for several years, also performing as a two-time winner of the UK concerto competition.
 She performs regularly as a member of the Lexington Philharmonic Orchestra and in other area concerts.

 Her teaching background includes serving as faculty at Blue Lake Fine Arts Camp, the Governor's School for the Arts, and with the Festival of Strings music camp in Lexington, where she is also co-director.
-She is also active as a coach with the Central Kentucky Youth Orchestras.
-Currently a doctoral candidate in cello performance at UK, Ms. Kiekenapp also maintains a private studio in Lexington and is cello professor at Campbellsville University.
+Currently a doctoral candidate in cello performance at UK, Ms. Kiekenapp also maintains a private studio in Lexington.

 Daniel Mason, M.M. [website]